ewfx/gaied-binary-brains/README.md

 started with BERT LLM for email classification  and spam detection.

 ->we were facing finetuning issues.
-->one of us got space constraint as were connecting to model () space issues)
+->one of us got space constraint issue as well as were connecting to model ()

-*due to time constraints switched to Llama and able to come up with API alone* scope for scaling it to service management tool ingegration to create tickets.
+*due to time constraints switched to Llama and able to come up with API alone*

 ## 🏃 How to Run